Kanimbla (ferry)

 Kanimbla (later Kurra-Ba) was a "K-class" ferry on Sydney Harbour.
 Launched in 1910, the timber-hulled steamer was built for Sydney Ferries Limited during the boom in cross-harbour ferry travel prior to the opening of the Sydney Harbour Bridge.
 Kanimbla was renamed "Kurra-Ba" in 1935.
 She was laid up in the 1940s and broken up in the 1950s.

 She was very similar to Kosciusko (1911), and although built by different builders, the two ferries often considered sister ships.

-"Kanimbla" is an Australian Aboriginal name thought to mean "big fight".
+"Kanimbla" has an Aboriginal etymology.
+According to Meston, Kanimbla derives from the dialect of the "Kurig-gai" tribe of NSW with a meaning of "hidden valley".
+According to the Naval Historical Society of Australia, kanimbla derives from an Aboriginal word meaning "fighting ground", but the source is uncited.

 Background

 Kanimbla was built for Sydney Ferries Limited during the early twentieth century boom in cross-Harbour travel prior to the 1932 opening of the Sydney Harbour Bridge.
 At the time, the company ran one of the largest ferry fleets in the world.
 The ferry was part of broader type of around 20 double-ended timber screw ferries the Sydney K-class ferries that the company commissioned between the 1890s and early 1920s to meet the booming demand.

 Kanimbla followed the Sydney Ferries Limited tradition of naming their vessels after Australian Aboriginal words starting with "K".
-"Kanimbla" is thought to mean "big fight".